lorenzwinkler1/qest-paper-benchmark/README.md

 There are two reason for jobs to usually fail.
 The first involves the programs, which involve the terms n**(1/4) and n**(1/2).
 We can not compute closed form expressions for their summation, hence the exact approximation failes.
 Those jobs correspond to the files "generated\_0\_\*\_exact.json" and "generated\_1\_\*\_exact.json" and they will *always* fail.

 A job can also fail, when numerical issues arise in the bound computation.
 That is, the validation of the inductive bound fails - This is not supposed to happen, but especially when using a different solver than GUROBI, it can be the case.
-In our test run, this did not happen.
+In our test run with `GUROBI`, this happened in $1/900$ run (`generated_16_7_4_asymp.json`).

 ### Collecting the results
 There is a helper script, to collect all json-result files and merge them into one csv file: